TeamRizu/outfox-wikijs/user-guide/games/para.md

 The Para Driver will be set up to init automatically from Alpha V pre-041, so you do not need to change anything else in the system for this.

-For calibrating and setup, we recommend watching the video from our friends at _EKS-D ParaMania_, which have provided a great tutorial here:
+For calibrating and setup, we recommend watching the video from our friends at _EKS-D ParaMania_, which have provided a great tutorial here: https://youtu.be/u-cpsnGrFXQ

-<iframe src="https://www.youtube-nocookie.com/embed/u-cpsnGrFXQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Trivia